tcpalmer/nina-scheduler/concepts.md

 Conceptually, the plugin is divided into three separate areas:
 * Project, Target, and Exposure Plan Management
-* Runtime execution via the Advanced Sequencer
+* Runtime execution via the Advanced Sequencer using the _Target Scheduler Container_ instruction
 * Post-acquisition activities

 ## Project and Target Management